dariober/ASCIIGenome/docs/commandHelp.rst

 *ADDITIONAL FUNCTION(s)*

 * :code:`getSamTag(<tag>)` Return the value of the given sam tag.
-A record is filtered out if the the tag is not found.
+A record is filtered out if the tag is not found.
 This function is usually meaningless on non-sam records where sam tags are not present.

 *EXAMPLES*